wolfSSL/wolfGuard/README.md

 FIPS, only on FIPS sources that support it.
 Contact us at <fips@wolfssl.com>
 for more info.

+The `--enable-wolfguard` option enables the minimum library/module feature set required for WolfGuard.
+For a more comprehensive feature set, use `--enable-all-crypto` instead.

 Commands prefixed with `$` should be executed by an unprivileged user, while those with `#` are to be executed with root privileges, but in the same established working directory context.